 Plagiarism can be avoided by citing your sources.
 See our APA Style pages under the Library menu.
 The below tutorials will help you recognize plagiarism and avoid it.

-Bryan Fox, ASA College professor, created this video talk on plagiarism.
+Mark Aaron Polger, ASA College instructor, created this video talk on plagiarism.
 Click here to view.

 Acadia University’s Information Literacy Online module, You Quote It, You Note It! is the first in a series of tutorials developed by librarians in the Vaughan Memorial Library at Acadia University in Canada.
 Use the character Emma, the scientist major, to see the APA citation.
 Click here to view.